RE1 Exam Port Elizabeth

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are indispensable as they state the material of the examinations, in that they seek to explain what the examination questions will be testing.
-All examination questions are based upon the material as set out and in addition the Preparation Guides draw up precisely where you can discover the appropriate information in the legislation.
+The Preparation Guides are vital as they stipulate the material of the examinations, because they seek to explain what the examination questions will be testing.
+All examination questions are based upon the material as set out and in addition the Preparation Guides draw up precisely where you can find the pertinent information in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as described.
-The questions must be linked to these knowledge requirements otherwise it may not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as described.
+The questions must be linked to these knowledge criteria otherwise it might not be included in the examination as an examination question.

-It is very important to check out the actual legislation.
-One can not anticipate to be checked on legislation without having read the legislation.
-By reading the legislation you will get used to the definitions, terminology and the way in which the legislation is drafted.
-Please be recommended that the very same terms and method is utilized in the examination questions.
-The questions must be technically correct in that the correct legislative terms must be utilized at all times.
-Reading the legislation will help you to translate the questions correctly.
+One can not anticipate to be tested on legislation without having read the legislation.
+By reading the legislation you will get utilized to the definitions, terms and the manner in which the legislation is drafted.
+Reading the legislation will assist you to translate the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.